nhduongvn/CMSPOS-BTaggingExercise/README.md

 2. At terminal, copy your GRID proxy

 cd

 mkdir .globus

 cd .globus/

 scp yourusername@lxplus.cern.ch:~/.globus/* .

-## test proxy
+##test proxy
 voms-proxy-init -voms cms

-(Note replace lxplus.cern.ch by site where you store your GRID proxy.
+(Note: replace lxplus.cern.ch by the site where you store your GRID proxy.
 It is cmslpc-sl6.fnal.gov if you store your GRID proxy at FNAL LPC site)

 3. Get environment setup notebook:

 At terminal, do

 cd

 mkdir BTV_SW

 cd BTV_SW

 wget https://raw.githubusercontent.com/PerilousApricot/pyROOTforCMSDAS/master/setupLibraries.ipynb